SpongeBob SquarePants season 11: Episodes

+"Squirrel Jelly": SpongeBob and Patrick go jellyfishing, while Sandy accompanies them.
+Her competitive nature leads to the destruction of Jellyfish Fields.
+"The String": SpongeBob spots a loose thread on Squidward's shirt.
+While unraveling it, he winds up destroying the Krusty Krab, Bikini Bottom, and eventually reality itself.

 DVD release

 The DVD boxset for season eleven was released by Paramount Home Entertainment and Nickelodeon in the United States and Canada on March 31, 2020.
 The DVD release features bonus materials, including the animated short "Plankton's Color Nullifier".